Editing before the project is finished can sometimes stop a writer from moving forward. This technique could help fight the urge to edit right away.

 Viewing world building as fictional anthropology is a great way to ensure your world is complex, realistic, and unique, without falling prey to genre tropes.

 Understanding your own writing is a step every author has to take.
 It tells you not only what you write, but why you write it.

 Take a look at the dangers of too little world building through the game The Last Guardian.

 Ready Player One is a great example of the dangers of too much world-building being dumped onto the reader.
 Let’s take a look at the tightrope authors walk when when building a universe.

 So let’s talk pets.
 One of the fun things about creating fantasy or science fiction worlds is deciding what (if any) animals the people of your world have taken a liking to.
 It gives you a bit more freedom to go beyond the traditional… Continue Reading “The Wonderful World of Pets!”

 In honor of the truly awesome total solar eclipse that I so happen to have been in the path of totality for, let’s take a quick look at how people react to this astronomical phenomenon.
-Whether you’re fantasy or science fiction, the stars tend to be a very important part a civilization.
-Just look at how we in reality reacted to the chance to see the eclipse.
-Continue reading “Eclipse!”
+Whether you’re fantasy or science fiction, the stars tend… Continue Reading “Eclipse!”

 I want to talk a little bit about religion.
 As big as this subject is, I’m sure I’ll come back to it several more times, but for now I want to look at how religion can impact the rest of the world.
-Don’t worry, I won’t be going into any real religions, let’s keep away from those, but religion can have a lot more impact to your world than you might think.
-Continue reading “Gods and Rituals and Theocracies, Oh My!”
+Don’t worry,… Continue Reading “Gods and Rituals and Theocracies, Oh My!”